qpv-research-group/solcore5/docs/source/Solvers/DeviceStructure.rst

 Device Structure
 ================

-This module contains the functions necesary to build a sample structure that can be read by the DD solver.
-Typically, you will need to use only the :ref:`main-functions`.
+This module contains the functions necessary to build a sample structure that can be read by the PDD solver.
+Typically, you will not need to use any of these except in the case of including quantum wells in the solar cell.
+In this case, you will need to use this methods to solve the quantum properties and create an effective medium before executing the PDD solver.

 .. _main-functions: